-'z0, addr, length' 'Z0, addr, length'

-Insert ('Z0') or remove ('z0') a memory breakpoint at address addr of size length.

-A memory breakpoint is implemented by replacing the instruction at addr with a software breakpoint or trap instruction.
-The length is used by targets that indicates the size of the breakpoint (in bytes) that should be inserted (e.g., the ARM and MIPS can insert either a 2 or 4 byte breakpoint).

-Implementation note: It is possible for a target to copy or move code that contains memory breakpoints (e.g., when implementing overlays).
-The behavior of this packet, in the presence of such a target, is not defined.

 '''

+'z0, addr, length'

+'Z0, addr, length'

+Insert ('ZO') or remove ('zO') a memory breakpoint at address addr of size

+length.

+A memory breakpoint is implemented by replacing the instruction at addr with

+a software breakpoint or trap instruction.
+The length is used by targets that

+indicates the size of the breakpoint (in bytes) that should be inserted (e.g., the

+ARM and MIPS can insert either a 2 or 4 byte breakpoint).

+Implementation note: It is possible for a target to copy or move code that con-

+tains memory breakpoints (e.g., when implementing overlays).
+The behavior of

+this packet, in the presence of such a target, is not defined.

 Reply:

-'''

-'z1,addr,length'
+'OK'

+success

+'z1, addr, length'

+'Z1, addr, length'

-Insert ('Z1') or remove ('z1') a hardware breakpoint at address addr of size length.
+Insert ('Z1') or remove ('Z1') a hardware breakpoint at address addr of size

+length.

-A hardware breakpoint is implemented using a mechanism that is not dependent on being able to modify the target's memory.
+A hardware breakpoint is implemented using a mechanism that is not dependent

+on being able to modify the target's memory.

 Implementation note: A hardware breakpoint is not affected by code movement.

-'z2,addr,length'
+Reply:

+'OK'

+success

+'z2, addr, length'

+'Z2, addr, length'

 Insert ('Z2') or remove ('z2') a write watchpoint.

+Reply:

+'OK'

+success

+'z3, addr, length'

+'Z3, addr, length'

 Insert ('Z3') or remove ('z3') a read watchpoint.

+Reply:

+'OK'

+success

+'z4, addr, length'

+'Z4, addr, length'

 Insert ('Z4') or remove ('z4') an access watchpoint.

+Reply:

+'OK'

+success

+Error responses use one of the following formats:

+'Enn'

+'''

+'E.text'

+'Enn :text'

+Error numbers are not well defined, any non-zero error number can be used to indicate an error. nn is a 2 character hex encoded value.
+The text string may provide additional information about the error.